 An integral academic component of the Department of Art and Art History, the First-Year Core Program embraces and promotes the departmental commitment to scholarly research and creative experimentation by providing the foundational knowledge and skills necessary for our undergraduates’ educational success.

-The AAH Core Program is a year-long experience that transforms individual incoming students into a connected community of aspiring artists, art historians, and art educators.
-The AAH Core Program’s purpose is to afford students in all degree programs — Art History, Studio Art, and UTeach Art — a primer in technical proficiencies and conceptual competencies to assist in their eventual entry into the various professional fields of visual art. #AAHCORE
+The First-Year Core Program is a year-long experience that transforms individual incoming students into a connected community of aspiring artists, art historians, and art educators.
+The program’s purpose is to afford students in all degree programs — Art History, Studio Art, and UTeach Art — a primer in technical proficiencies and conceptual competencies to assist in their eventual entry into the various professional fields of visual art. #AAHCORE

 Invention — Creative problem-solving and a commitment to new and unique solutions are encouraged.
 Students are pushed to process acquired knowledge into something that provides original insight.